chrisdevisser/ff12-tza-guide/README.md

 Have a look at the [Releases page](https://github.com/chrisdevisser/ff12-tza-guide/releases), which contains HTML builds.
 Simply open the HTML file in a web browser.

+If you don't mind viewing through GitHub, you can [view the Markdown file directly](https://github.com/chrisdevisser/ff12-tza-guide/blob/master/ff12-tza-perfect-game.md).

 ## Intro

 This guide covers everything needed for a perfect game.
 This guide's definition is: